pybliometrics-dev/pybliometrics/docs/reference/sciencedirect/ArticleEntitlement.rst

 Examples
 --------
-You initialize the class with an ID that Science Direct uses, e.g. the DOI:
+You initialize the class with an ID that ScienceDirect uses, e.g. the DOI:

 .. code-block:: python